prashanth-31/DistillNet_Efficient_Image_Classification_via_Knowledge_Distillation/DOCKER_DEPLOYMENT.md

 ### Running the Docker Images

-After the images are pushed to Docker Hub, you can run them with:
+After the images are pushed to Docker Hub, you can run them locally with:

 ```bash
 docker run -p 8501:8501 your-username/distillnet-streamlit:latest